-With the LOSLAND project, Mehr Demokratie and the Institute for Transformative Sustainability Research (IASS Potsdam) accompany municipalities all over Germany in shaping their grandchild-friendly future.
+With the LOSLAND project, Mehr Demokratie and the Institute for Advanced Sustainability Studies (IASS Potsdam) accompany municipalities all over Germany in shaping their grandchild-friendly future.

 The starting point is the question: